n643064/ZombieTactics/README.md

 - And many bugs fixed
 ### 1.2.1
 - Zombies no longer break bedrock
 - If a zombie stops mining, target block's destruction progress is reset

-## Issues
-- `getLookControl` does not work